yadvendersingh/stock-trade-engine/README.md

 # Stock Trade Engine

-A simple, multi-threaded stock trading simulation engine that matches buy and sell orders in real-time using a doubly linked list based order book implementation.
+A simple, multi-threaded stock trading simulation engine that matches buy and sell orders in real-time using a doubly linked list based order book implementation and custom hash table implementation for tickers management.

 ## Features